lopez-lab/EZ-TS/README.md

   * You can edit the default config, or change the settings of a particular workflow by editing the config file in the /someworkflow/utilities/config.py
   * To update input files in a workflow directory based on the local /someworkflow/utilities/config.py file, run ```re-configure```  in that workflow directory

+If the input is a Gaussian log file, the charge will be read in.
+If an xyz is given, EZ-TS will parse the title line (line 2) for 'charge=INT' where INT is the charge, if absent, will default to 0.

 To set up a workflow directly from a file SMILES file, use the ```-s``` flag and provide the file name: ```EZTS-setup -s SMILES.smi```
 The SMILES.smi should have the SMILES string in column1 and the molecule name in column2: